Fly Like A Butterfly With Aerial Yoga

-When you visit a yoga center that provides aerial yoga, you witness a silky sling-like hammock hanging from a ceiling.
+When you visit a yoga centre that provides aerial yoga, you witness a silky sling-like hammock hanging from a ceiling.
 Yoga practitioners get inside that hanging cloth that can hold up to 1000 kg of weight.

-The aim is to maneuver the fabric such that you can get support while performing different sorts of yoga poses.
+The aim is to manoeuvre the fabric such that you can get support while performing different sorts of yoga poses.
 It might look easy but when you hover in the air, wrapped in a silk cloth, you need to master your core strength to give direction to your practice.

 What differentiates aerial yoga from other forms of conventional yoga forms is the ability to remain in the air while never compromising with your yoga practice.
-Thus, even if you lack the strength to stand on your feet, you are eligible to pull out basic poses while practicing aerial yoga.
+Thus, even if you lack the strength to stand on your feet, you are eligible to pull out basic poses while practising aerial yoga.

 Benefits Of Aerial Yoga

 When you practice aerial yoga, you lose your sense of stability when you take off in the silk hammock.
 Without even having the slightest realization, you end up twisting and turning your core to gain control of your body.